The-LukeZ/TimestringPy/README.md

 # TimestringPy
-> Parse a human readable time string into a timedelta object.
+> Parse a human readable time string into seconds or a specified return unit.

 ## Installation